 The Robot Model

 Another feature of ROS is the definition of robot physical characteristics for visualization and simulation using Universal Robot Descriptor Files (URDF).
-URDFs incorporate kinematic information such as joint geometry and inertial properties, collision information defined by geometric primitives or meshes, and visualization rendering information, also defined by geometric primitives or meshes.
+URDFs incorporate kinematic information such as joint geometry, inertial properties, collision information defined by geometric primitives or meshes, and visualization rendering information, also defined by geometric primitives or meshes.
 URDFs are a dialect of XML, with tags defined for robot links and joints.
-Various ROS nodes use the data parsed from URDFs for tasks such as kinematics and frame transforms, collision detection, and visualization in the Rviz GUI application.
+Various ROS nodes use the data parsed from URDFs for tasks such as kinematics and frame transforms, collision detection, physics Simulation, and visualization in the Rviz GUI application.
 ABBY is fully defined in a modular URDF file generated using the ROS xacro system of xml generation macros.

 The robot frame is defined in the URDF as a series of links joined by fixed joints.
 The visual, collision, and inertial data for each of the links was imported from a 3d model of the robot created in Autodesk Inventor, a 3D CAD package.
 The only movable joints on the main robot frame are the wheels and casters, which can spin freely.
 When the robot is running, a static joint state publisher publishes a constant angle of 0 radians to all of these joints, but these joints could be used in the future for tasks such as modeling the current position of the casters if the necessary sensors (joint position encoders on the casters) are added.